acsnow99/startup/notes.md

 head and header are different.
 Head is where you put information about the website, like the title, character set, and viewport size.
 To change the viewport size, use the *content* tag.

+For the third party service, I will be calling a random number generator, which will be used in the function of the game.